 Midwest Record Review

 "...No strangers to rubbing elbows with the crème of the crop, the mixture of chops and penumbra really kicks ass.
-With a leading lady that’s really a leader layering the way, this crew knows how to make Koko Taylor and Willie Dixon smile down upon them."
+With a leading lady that’s really leading the way, this crew knows how to make Koko Taylor and Willie Dixon smile down upon them."

 The Boston Globe